Grima04/mesa-turnip-kgsl/docs/submittingpatches.rst

 de-nominate the patch.

-For patches that either need to be nominated after they've landed in master, or that are known ahead of time to not not apply cleanly to a stable branch (such as due to a rename), using a GitLab MR is most appropriate.
+For patches that either need to be nominated after they've landed in main, or that are known ahead of time to not not apply cleanly to a stable branch (such as due to a rename), using a GitLab MR is most appropriate.
 The MR should be based on and target the staging/year.quarter branch, not on the year.quarter branch, per the